PingRen32/Inkyphat_Assistant/README.md

 This is a personal project working with Raspberry pi zero w, Pimoroni Inkyphat and MakerSpot 4-port USB HubHAT.

-Two SanDisk Cruzer 32 GB flash drive and Kinobo usb mini microphone are used for hardware extensions.
+Two SanDisk Cruzer 32 GB flash drive and one Kinobo usb mini microphone are used for hardware extensions.

 ![Greeting](../master/test_images/ShibaInu_startup.jpg)